 We are very close to the Honour Avenue shops which boast 15 restaurants, a butcher, grocer, small supermarket, movie theatre, CBA bank etc etc. Indooroopilly Shopping town is 2 stations away.
 Sherwood Woolworths is one stop away.

 This is a wonderful location.
 The area boasts beautiful old, original timber Queenslander houses about 100 years old.
 We have three rooms available.

 2. This is a large room which is only available for short term accommodation as we also use it as our guest room for family.
 It has a very comfortable Queen bed.

 3. This room can be configured for different uses.
 There are 2 King single beds in this room which can be zipped together to accommodate a couple or 2 wanting to share a large room.
 When zipped together these beds make a King bed.

-Please note that the fee of $260/week is for single usage.
+Please note that the fee of $280/week is for single usage.

 We started having home stay students 20 years ago when our children were 11, 9, 7, and 5 as we thought it was important to expose them to many different cultures from around the enjoyed it very much and decided to continue after our children left home as we really enjoy the vibrancy that young people bring.

 (Heather was born in Papua New Guinea and lived there until she was 20.
 She has experienced being an obvious stranger in a foreign country.)
 Heather is a Secondary School teacher, teaching Legal Studies and Business subjects.
-Eddie is in sales.
+Eddie has retired.
 However, he completed a TESOL training course some years ago.
 The longest student we had with us stayed for 5 years.
 Heather plays the piano and does family history when time allows.
 Eddie likes to play golf on the weekend.

 Our youngest child went overseas at the age of 17 for 4 years to study.
 So we have some appreciation of the hardships faced by students in a foreign country as well as those faced by their parents.